yugabyte/bank-of-anthos/DEMO.md

 XXX In this mode, you put Docker images into your local Docker, then tagged and pushed to GCP.

-1. XXX fix DOCKER ENV variables for skaffold
+1. Unset any minikube Docker environment variables, if present.

+    ```
+    eval $(minikube -p minikube docker-env -u)
+    ```

-1. Install the JWT token as specified in the BofA README.
+1. XXX Install the JWT token as specified in the BofA README.

     ```
     kubectl apply -f ./extras/jwt/jwt-secret.yaml